icco/bloomFilter/README.md

 ## Data

  * Items
-   * title, url, text, parent, a userid, and a date
+   * title, url, text, parent, a user_id, and a date
    * if url, parent must be 0.
    * if url text must be null
    * if text, url must be null
  * Users
-   * name, userid, date joined, email, hashed pw
+   * name, user_id, date joined, email, hashed pw
  * votes
-   * direction, item id, userid, date
+   * direction, item id, user_id, date
    * direction will probably be an enum `{ 0 => flag, 1 => promote }`
+      * What's the best way to deal with enums in rails?